 How the Tip Calculator Works

-Enter your bill, choose a tip percentage (or type a custom one), and set the number of people splitting the bill.
+Enter your bill, choose a tip percentage (or pick a service rating), and set how the bill is split.
 The calculator instantly shows what each person owes including their share of the tip.
-Tip on pre-tax or post-tax — both are common, the difference is usually small.
+Tax handling, tipping etiquette and currency are all configurable to match where you are.

 Tipping Guide by Situation